-Spark Sport's first weekend of English soccer: many fans happy, a few furious
+Spark Sport's first weekend of English soccer: some fans happy, some furious

 But a few just couldn't get the stream to play.
 And a number - who I new to be tech-savvy - had issues with motion-blur when the ball was flying through the air.
 At one point, Spark Sport's Twitter account posted a guide to adjusting motion settings on various brands of TV.
 If they do that that during an All Blacks game, they'll get shot.

-On pain point seems to be video stuttering for some using Google's Chromecast.
+One pain point seems to be video stuttering for some using Google's Chromecast.

 Spark Sport recently chopped the video quality of its stream down from 60 frames per second to 30fps as a safety-net measure, because older Chromecasts (and many older PCs) struggle to cope with 60fps - but for some, there still seems to be an issue.